damotor/feeds/README.md

 # feeds
 An android RSS/ATOM feed reader

-Just add your feeds to the feeds.csv file inside the Download folder.
+Just add your feeds to the feeds.csv file inside the Documents folder.